vinsrepo/giladleef_kangaroo_macos/README.md

 ## Pollard's Kangaroo for SECP256K1

-The source code of this software can be found at https://github.com/giladleef/kangaroo.
+The original source code of this software can be found at https://github.com/giladleef/kangaroo.

+I forked it and applies some minor changes so that it can compile and run well on MacOS.
+(I tested with MacOS 10.15+)

+If you found it's useful for your works, please consider to buy me a cup of coffee:
+BTC: bc1q254e8zztza95mlmuvs7ypz70cv9jcf3e4gl4le
+Thank you!

 This program offers a powerful solution for tackling the Elliptic Curve Discrete Logarithm Problem (ECDLP) within the context of SECP256K1.
 Here's a detailed overview of the features and functionality of this solver:
 ### Features